karenpeng/devart-template/project_posts/2014-03-21-Future-Development.md

   a.
 Give guidance to people
     Teach people how to draw certain things together so as to make the piece as a whole;
-    Show them how all the drawings interact with each other serve as a system, for an instance, a traffic system.
+    Show them how all the drawings interact with each other to serve as a system, for an instance, a traffic system.

   b.
 Leave a purpose
     Give people some goals to achieve.
-Like, a traffic system like won’t easily have car crash, or, moving all the yellow fish to a safe place to avoid the shark.
+Like, a traffic system that won’t easily have car crash, or, to make all the yellow fish move to a safe place to avoid the shark.